 Kanata-area psychologists estimate that as much as 20% of the population will suffer from depression during the teen years.
 Teen depression isn’t simple: Many things—genetic predisposition, family upbringing, stressful situations or events all increase the risk of developing teen depression.
 Therapists with Kanata counselling practices point out that what’s particularly unsettling is that, left untreated, teen depression can lead to other serious problems in the teen years, like substance abuse, academic failure, eating disorders, self-harm (i.e. cutting) and even suicide.

 Though personalities and communication styles of families differ, many psychologists in Kanata and the greater Ottawa region agree that the teen’s family is a very important part of the picture when it comes to avoiding adolescent depression, or at least lessening its severity or effects.
-Parents especially are in the unique position to be a positive and strong presence and exert a positive influence on their teenager’s mental health.
+Parents especially are in the unique position to be a positive and strong presence in supporting the person who is suffering.
+They may tell you everything is fine but if you know thats not true, its down to you to ensure they have the correct support around them.
+Parents should exert a positive influence on their teenager’s mental health.
 Yet, make no mistake, it is no secret that there are unique parenting challenges when it comes to raising teens; while providing such an encouraging environment may sound like an obvious thing to do, what does this actually look like during the roller-coaster years of adolescence?

 Kanata counselling professionals often suggest a great place to start is to be intentional—with respect to the family’s communication as well as its behaviours and expectations.
 While both the prevention and treatment of adolescent depression needs to be approached from a whole family perspective, Kanata psychologists note several family characteristics which studies have indicated can reduce the risk of depression overall: When confident parental leadership provides a warm, positive, non-critical environment with little conflict, particularly between parents and their children, the risk of emotional problems throughout adolescence and beyond seems to reduce dramatically.